swapnilk06/Working-Projects/Authentication_System/NOTEs.md

     // 5] create token for the authentication using the cookies const token = jwt.sign({ id: user._id }, process.env.JWT_SECRET, {
-      expiredIn: "1h",
+      expiresIn: "1h",
     });

     // 6] after generating token we have to send to user in the response & response add the cookie
-		// using the cookie we will send token res.cookie('token', token {httpOnly: true, secure: process.env.NODE_ENV === 'production', sameSite: process.env.NODE_ENV === 'production' ? 'none' : 'strict', maxAge: 7 *24 *60 * 1000
+    // using the cookie we will send token res.cookie("token", token, {
+      httpOnly: true,
+      secure: process.env.NODE_ENV === "production",
+      sameSite: process.env.NODE_ENV === "production" ? "none" : "strict",
+      maxAge: 7 * 24 * 60 * 60 * 1000,
     });

-		return res.json({success: true});
+    return res.json({ success: true });

     // try to create user account & store the data in the database after reached to name, email, password } catch (error) {